quantopirotroid/kernelcare-doc/docs/kernelcare-enterprise/README.md

 * SSD

 :::tip Note
-SSD is the crucial requirement.
+SSD based storage is a crucial requirement for ePortal server.
 :::

 As far as other requirements concerned, we have tested the following configuration and the following number of connected servers: